Two-detector flavor sensitivity to ultra-high-energy cosmic neutrinos: Detecting UHE neutrinos

 We compute the expected rate of detected events after 10~years of exposure, in bins of a quarter of a decade in energy from $10^7$ to $10^{10}$~GeV.
 For IceCube-Gen2, we sum the contributions from all flavors, based on \Refes~\cite{IceCube-Gen2:2021rkf, vanSanten:2022wss}; for GRAND, we consider $\nu_\tau$ only, based on \Refe~\cite{GRAND:2018iaj}, and ignore potential subdominant contributions from other flavors.
 We make our predictions conservative by considering only the partial configurations GRAND50k and GRAND10k, which represent one fourth and one tenth of the final size of GRAND, respectively.
-The Supp.~Mat.~contains details of our methods.